aws-ia/terraform-aws-eks-blueprints/README.md

 ## Getting Started

-The easiest way to get started with EKS Blueprints is to follow our [Getting Started guide](https://aws-ia.github.io/terraform-aws-eks-blueprints/latest/getting-started/).
+The easiest way to get started with EKS Blueprints is to select and example that is of interest and follow the instructions in its `README.md file`.

 ## Documentation